 What I Wish AMEX Would Add to the Card

 The new AMEX SimplyCash Plus card would be much more interesting if it had the ability to earn AMEX Membership Rewards points.
-Or gave you the option to transfer your rewards to travel partners if you had another card, like the AMEX EveryDay Preferred or AMEX Small Business Platinum Card.
+Or gave you the option to transfer your rewards to travel partners if you had another card, like the AMEX EveryDay Preferred or The Enhanced Business Platinum Card from American Express OPEN.

 As it stands now, it’s only a good choice for a certain set of folks.